Smartwool Merino 150 Crew - Women's Review

 The only thing we've noticed is some stitching that's come undone around the wrist.
 Given the thinner construction, we imagine this won't last as long as other synthetic contenders, but time will tell as we continue to test it into the upcoming year.

 The Smartwool Merino 150 Crew comes highly recommended for those that push it through all the seasons.
-Its thinner fabrics are surprisingly durable (so far) with great breathability.
+Its thinner fabrics are surprisingly durable with great breathability.
 In the winter, wear it with an insulating mid-layer or jacket to stay warm on the ski hill.
-In the warmer months, wear it on its own while hiking, backpacking, and exploring in the backcountry.
+In the warmer months, wear it on its own while tackling any adventure during cool weather.

 — Amber King